 Indeed, haiku is often referred to as an “unfinished” poem (according to Seisensui), requiring the reader, as it does, to supply much of what the poem implies, to tell the rest of the story in his or her imagination.
 More importantly, the chiefly objective description of a good haiku tries to create an emotion, a subjective reaction, so it is up to the reader to engage with the poem to see where it goes, and to feel something significant, even if subtle, in response.

 Here, I would suggest, is a point of contention.
 Blyth’s influence seems heavy in points like this, although Watts’ own spiritual leanings, especially Zen, would lead him in the same direction.
-If all you have is a hammer, as they say, everything looks like a nail, and haiku is the nail Blyth and Watts Zen-hammer at.
+If all you have is a hammer, as they say, everything looks like a nail, and haiku is a nail Blyth and Watts Zen-hammer at.
 Yes, haiku is informed by Zen, but no more so than sonnets are informed by a Judeo-Christian ethos—but no one would say that sonnets are a Judeo-Christian poem.
 Haruo Shirane has debunked the Zen presumption in haiku in his book Traces of Dreams: Landscape, Cultural Memory, and the Poetry of Bashō (Stanford, California: Stanford University Press, 1998), and in his influential article, “Beyond the Haiku Moment,” in Modern Haiku (31:1, Winter–Spring 2000).
+In her book The Haiku Apprentice (Berkeley, California: Stone Bridge Press, 2006), Abigail Friedman has a chapter that convincingly addresses the Zen presumption (chapter six, “Fog on the Lake”—a telling title), in which Japanese poets themselves clearly distance haiku from Zen.
 I read the following references to Zen with skepticism, even while agreeing that precepts of Zen do overlap with haiku.
 However, I would suggest that haiku was not seeking Zen, but at times, if anything, might have sought what Zen was seeking.

 The ellipsis here appears in the original publication of this text, and indicates an omission from the audio recording.
 In most cases the edits are appropriate.
 If you don’t have the CD, you can listen to the recording on Vimeo.